 Venice: Book a hotel / hostel in or as close to San Marco as you can.

-Italy deserves all the time you can give it.
+I spent just two weeks in Italy, but deserves all the time you can give it.
 I didn’t club it with another country, or in a shorter trip, because I think there is SO MUCH to see and do that there’s never enough time!

 I’ve tried putting in everything I could think of here in one post.
 If you feel there’s something else I’m missing, or any other info you might need, hit me up!
 Drop me a line in the comments and I WILL get back to you 🙂